HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_görgen_caroline/index.md

 “Women Photographers in the West Coast Camera Club Environment,” Cascadia Art Museum, Seattle, Aug.
 30, 2023

-“Californie 1900: Circulating California's Environmental Imagination at the Paris World's Fair,” Seminar of the Department of European Languages and Transcultural Studies, University of California Los Angeles, Sept.
+“Californie 1900: Circulating California's Environmental Imagination at the Paris World's Fair,” Seminar of the Department of European Languages and Transcultural Studies, University of California, Los Angeles, Sept.
 27, 2023

 “Camera Clubs against the Canon: Writing a Californian Club back into U.S. Photo-history,” Conference “Photographic Societies and Camera Clubs,” History and Theory of Photography Research Centre, Birkbeck, University of London, May 25, 2023

-“‘It must be in the climate’: The Los Angeles Camera Club and extractive regional boosterism, c.
-1900,” Conference: “Planning and Imagining Los Angeles,” Sorbonne Université/HDEA, Paris, Oct.
-15, 2021

 ## Vulgarisation et interventions dans les média